public-transport/gtfs-via-postgres/readme.md

 ## Performance

-With all use cases I could think of, `gtfs-via-postgres` is reasonably fast.
-If there's a particular kind of query that you think should be faster, please [open an Issue](https://github.com/public-transport/gtfs-via-postgres/issues/new)!
+`gtfs-via-duckdb` is fast enough for most use cases I can think of.
+If there's a particular kind of query that you think should be faster, please [open an Issue](https://github.com/public-transport/gtfs-via-duckdb/issues/new)!

-The following benchmarks were run with the [2022-07-01 VBB GTFS dataset](https://vbb-gtfs.jannisr.de/2022-07-01/) (41k `stops`, 6m `stop_times`, 207m arrivals/departures) using `gtfs-via-postgres@4.11.9` and PostgreSQL 18.1 on an [M2 MacBook Air](https://support.apple.com/en-us/111867) running macOS 14.8; All measurements are in milliseconds.
+The following benchmarks were run with the [2022-07-01 VBB GTFS dataset](https://vbb-gtfs.jannisr.de/2022-07-01/) (41k `stops`, 6m `stop_times`, 207m arrivals/departures) using `gtfs-via-duckdb@5.0.0` on an [M2](https://en.wikipedia.org/wiki/Apple_M2) laptop running macOS 12.6.8; All measurements are in milliseconds.

+todo: re-run benchmarks!

 | query | avg | min | p25 | p50 | p75 | p95 | p99 | max | iterations |
 | - | - | - | - | - | - | - | - | - | - |